 Abuja, the capital city of Nigeria is located in the central region of the country, within the Federal Capital Territory (FCT).
 It is a planned city which was created in 1976.
 It officially become the capital of Nigeria on 12th December 1991 and since then it has grown greatly in population, development and business activities.

 Real Estate is a booming industry in the Federal Capital City, FCT.
 There has been great influx of people and businesses into the city since it officially became the capital of Nigeria in 1991.
 This has placed high and growing demand for real estate and properties.
 Abuja has huge investments opportunities in the real estate industry.

 Abuja Centenary City

-The Federal Government is planning a city modeled after the likes of Dubai, Monaco and Singapore, to serve as a political and economic tool for securing foreign investment.
+The Federal Government in partnership with the private sector is planning a city modeled after the likes of Dubai, Monaco and Singapore, to serve as a political and economic tool for securing foreign investment.
 The city's location is around the Nnamdi Azikiwe international airport and covers a land area of about 1000 hectares.
 It is expected to cost about four billion dollars.
 Read more...

 Nigeria is the second largest economy in Africa and its capital city is an emerging business destination.
 There are great business opportunities in real estate, hospitality, tourism, construction, services industry etc.